 - Security, Compliance and Business Continuity.
 A cloud provider should be able to prove to you that your data and applications will be secure and minimum compliance requirements will be met.
 The provider should also have a documented business continuity plan in case of an emergency.

-Do not underestimate the skills and resources required to migrate to a cloud phone system and meet ROI and productivity expectations.
+Do not underestimate the skills and resources required to migrate to the cloud and meet ROI and productivity expectations.
 In most cases, this is not a do-it-yourself project, and it’s never a learn-as-you-go project.

-Eastern DataComm can provide the expert guidance you need to successfully implement a cloud phone system.
+Eastern DataComm can provide the expert guidance you need to successfully implement cloud solutions.
 Let us help you assess your existing infrastructure, develop a migration plan, and evaluate solutions to take full advantage of the benefits and minimize risk.